 Whether you’re building a new PC or upgrading a system that once was one of the best gaming PCs but now struggles to compete with today's best gaming pcs, the best RAM kit for your money depends on the platform you pick and the software you plan to run.
-Pretty much every desktop sold in recent years uses DDR4 RAM and supports at least DDR4-2133 speeds.
+Every desktop sold in recent years uses DDR4 RAM and supports at least DDR4-2133 speeds.
 That’s the easy part.

 The hard part is understanding whether faster memory has any impact on your system when choosing the best RAM.
 If you’re running an Intel-based PC with one of the best graphics cards, most programs won’t respond in a meaningful way to faster or slower system memory.
 A few will scale upward with data rate to the highest possible speeds, including some games and programs like the file compression program 7-Zip.

-On the other hand, AMD’s recent (Zen-based) architectures are affected much more by memory speeds.
+On the other hand, AMD’s Zen-powered processors, on the other hand, benefit a lot more from higher memory frequencies.
 The company’s "Infinity Fabric" (the internal bits that link various blocks of logic inside of Ryzen CPUs) is tied to the speed of the memory bus.
 You can read about this in detail here.
 Increased memory speeds on Ryzen-and Threadripper-based platforms often translate to real-world performance gains.
 In games, that means faster frame rates at mainstream resolutions like 1080p, as well as smoother performance at higher resolutions.
 But the number of extra frames you get with faster RAM will vary greatly from game to game.